Traveling to Dubai during Covid-19: What you need to know before you go

 Anyone normally permitted entry to Dubai can visit, even on vacation.

-What are the restrictions
+What are the restrictions?

-All visitors must have medical insurance and a negative PCR test completed within the past 96 hours by a nationally recognized body.
+All visitors over the age of 12 must have medical insurance and a negative PCR test completed within the past 96 hours by a nationally recognized body.
 You must show the certificate at check-in, complete a health declaration form before travel, and register on the COVID-19 DXB app.
+You must also have travel insurance.

+Passengers arriving from Saudi Arabia, Kuwait, Bahrain, Oman, Germany and the UK can opt to take the test on arrival in Dubai, if arriving by air.

+Passengers from 53 countries including Argentina, Ghana and Morocco must take an additional test on arrival.
+A full list is here.

 Anyone showing symptoms on arrival must quarantine for 14 days at their own expense, unless flying with national carrier Emirates, which will cover costs for its passengers.

-The UAE has done a startlingly good job of containing the virus, with only 474 deaths recorded.
-However, as in many places, cases have been trending higher -- there were 1,538 new cases registered October 17.
+The UAE has done a startlingly good job of containing the virus, with only 662 deaths recorded as of December 30.
+However, as in many places, cases have been trending higher in the second wave.

 What can visitors expect